IMPAKT-HiPPreventing Hip Pain

 FAI is one source of hip pain in young adults and has been suggested as a major cause of hip OA.

-Researchers looked at the frequency of FAI in Caucasian, Chinese and Aboriginal populations in British Columbia to explore associations between ethnicity and FAI.
+Researchers looked at the frequency of FAI in Caucasian, Chinese and Indigenous populations in British Columbia to explore associations between ethnicity and FAI.
 Results provide insight into FAI as a potiential cause of hip OA.

-While Aboriginal populations have the highest frequency of hip OA, hip OA in the Chinese population is extremely rare.
+While Indigenous populations have the highest frequency of hip OA, hip OA in the Chinese population is extremely rare.
 If FAI is a cause of hip OA, a significant difference in the prevalence of FAI would likely be observed across these three communities.

 What was done?